linonetwo/hyper-visual/README.md

 # hyper-visual

-Frequently Used CLI command now listed in a clickable GUI.
+CLI commands from the history and the context now listed in a clickable GUI.
 A plugin for [hyper](https://hyper.is/).

 ## Auto Command Recommendations